This article lays out 10 of the best hiking rain jackets for men in 2019, that are currently available on the market today.

 The Montane Minimus is a bit of an outside bet in this top 10.
 It’s a very functional that has most all you need in a good rain jacket.
 It sits at the higher end of the price range for a hiking rain jacket but again, well worth a look.

 The Minimus is an ultra-light rain shell jacket.
 It performs very well in terms of ventilation and its waterproof capabilities also are listed be users to work very well.

 Some notable feature on the Minimus are the moldable hood which is very handy to be able to shape to fit, excellent to fit to a helmet.
 The hood also performs well in terms of rain protection, keeping it off your face.

 Some other features which work well on this jacket are the Velcro cuffs which can be sealed tight to help provide a secure internal area.

 The zippers and a lot of the features on the jacket are workable with gloves on which, I think, is a major plus for colder conditions.
 The jacket is designed to be very lightweight yet very functional.

 There is only one large chest pocket on the chest, so no hand pockets.
 Personally, I like having hand pockets but if weight is a key factor in your hiking, then you may be happy to lose them.

 The Minimus is stowable but in a separate stuff sack.
 The jacket has lots of reflective bits all over it so great in terms of visibility.
 I see this jacket as meeting the needs of a more specialist hiker or runner e.g. backpacking, fast packing.
 Still a pretty cool rain shell though.

-I hope you enjoyed this quick look at 10 of the best hiking rain jackets for men of 2019.
+We hope you enjoyed this quick look at 10 of the best hiking rain jackets for men in 2019.
 There is no shortage of great options to choose from.
 If you’re on the hunt for a new rain jacket for the trail, definitely check some of these options out.

-Finally, if you're in the market for a new rain shell jacket, I hope you found this post useful, and please share it around your networks 🙂
+Finally, most importantly, we hope you found this post useful, please link to and share it around your networks if you did 🙂